WeichenZhou/PALMER/README.md

 * By using raw sub-reads from a ~50x coverage PacBio genome, we recommend a cutoff for HC calls as ≥1 HC-SR and ≥5 (10% of the average coverage) SRs.
 * Resource: to run PALMER on chr1/GRCh38, calling would cost ~24 hours (LINE-1/GRCh37), ~28 hours (Alu), or ~4 hours (SVA), for 8gb running memory minimum.
 * Please run PALMER parallelly in separate chromosomes.
-* Please use ncbi-blast++/2.10.0 for better efficiency.
+* Please use ncbi-blast++/2.10.0 for better efficiency than other versions.

 ## Citation